mariusbancila/stduuid/README.md

   assert(h1(str) == h2(id));
   ```

+If you generate uuids using the `basic_uuid_random_generator` and [std::random_device](https://en.cppreference.com/w/cpp/numeric/random/random_device) to seed a generator, keep in mind that this might not be non-deterministic and actually generate the same sequence of numbers:

+> std::random_device may be implemented in terms of an implementation-defined pseudo-random number engine if a non-deterministic source (e.g. a hardware device) is not available to the implementation.
+In this case each std::random_device object may generate the same number sequence.

 ## Support
 The library is supported on all major operating systems: Windows, Linux and Mac OS.